Students for Holocaust Awareness present

 EVENING WITH A SURVIVOR

-Wednesday, March 1 at 7 p.m.
+Monday, March 31, 2025 at 7 p.m.

 Lory Student Center - Main Ballroom

 **Due to event popularity, please arrive early.
 Please note first come, first serve seats, no reserving seats.
-Doors open at 6:00PM,
+Doors open at 6:00PM.

-NO BAGS ALLOWED.
+Please note: NO BAGS ALLOWED

 A historic and increasingly rare opportunity to hear living testimony from a survivor and hero of the Holocaust.

-Friday, March 3, 1p.m., Lory Student Center Plaza - Field of Flags
+Friday, April 4, 1 p.m., Lory Student Center Plaza - Field of Flags

 Memorial Service & Walk to Remember - Remembering the Victims of the Holocaust